Welcome to NOVA!

 Because NOVA is a smaller school, we offer the required courses for graduation at the high school and a very limited number of electives from our full time and adjunct faculty.
 We provide opportunities for students to take elective courses through attending one of our district high school courses on a brick and mortar campus or attending a digital course through IDLA.
 The weekly schedule is designed in such a way that high school students can attend a brick and mortar elective in person and also attend the digital courses they need.

-If you are interested in applying to be a student at NOVA please complete the open enrollment application at https://www.nsd131.org/apps/pages/OpenEnrollment
+To be a student at NOVA, an annual open enrollment application must be completed at https://www.nsd131.org/apps/pages/OpenEnrollment

 Jason K. Hillman